 Joseph was the father of James Plunkett (1730-1808) to whom the poet Art Mac Cumhaigh also penned a poem.
 This Plunkett connection and the house in Rocksavage points to the possible source of Arthur O’Neill’s learning of the harp song, Coillte Glasa a’ Triúcha by Molaí Nic Giola Fhiondáin, and quite possibly met her while she lived, although he does not allude to that.

 Coillte Glasa a’ Triúcha (The Green Woods of Truagh) is the best known of her compositions.
-It has survived, in manuscript, having been collected from Drogheda piper Patrick Ward, and also played by Arthur O’Neill, and in the oral song tradition (AHU p.227)
+It has survived, in manuscript, having been collected from a Drogheda source, Patrick Ward, and was also played by Arthur O’Neill, and survived in the oral song tradition (AHU p.227)

 The song was popular in the oral tradition in Oriel and still sung until the turn of the 20th century (AHU pp. 224-7).
 At least two versions were collected.